dwest922/music_features_analysis_project/README.md

 - The number of music releases increases significantly from the 1950s to the 2010s
 - Relationships identified between several music features

-## Code Organisation

-- Well-commented Jupyter Notebook for all code and analysis
-- Consistent, descriptive file naming (lowercase, no spaces or capitals)
-- Version control via GitHub

 ## How to Use

 1. Clone or download this repository